Trusted WordPress tutorials, when you need them most.

 It's a kitty svg that was uploaded thanks to WPCode's library snippet

-By default, the WPCode snippet only allows users with the Administrator role to add SVGs to WordPress.
+By default, the WPCode snippet only allows users with the ‘Administrator’ role to add SVGs to WordPress.

-You can also grant permission to all other user roles by simply deleting Lines 14-16 of the code snippet you see in the image below.
+You can also grant permission to all other user roles by deleting lines 14-16 of the code snippet.
+Then, you can ‘comment them out’ by adding two slashes, ‘//’, to the beginning of lines 11-13, turning them a light tan color.

-You can also ‘comment them out’ by adding two slashes ‘//’ to the beginning of each of those lines, turning them a light tan color.
 WPCode won’t execute any part of the snippet that it sees as a comment rather than code.
+You can see this example in the image below.

 Give all users permission with WPCode to upload SVG files